Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE): Basic Definitions

 \subsection{Problem Definition for Semi-Supervised Learning}

 Semi Supervised learning can be defined as the problem of learning an accurate predictive model using a training dataset with very few labeled samples but a much larger number of unlabeled samples.
-Let us say that we have a set of training samples $X$ and training labels $Y$, the samples can be further defined as a set of independent unlabeled samples $X_U$ and labeled samples $X_L$ along with supervised labels $Y_L$ and unobservable (latent) unsupervised labels $Y_L$ .
-In practice, the number of unlabeled samples is also typically much larger than the number of labeled samples $|X_L| \; << \; |X_U|$.
+Let us say that we have a set of training samples $X$ and training labels $Y$, the samples can be further defined as a set of independent supervised samples $X_S$ and unsupervised samples $X_U$ along with supervised labels $Y_S$ and unobservable (latent) unsupervised labels

+In practice, the number of unsupervised unlabeled samples is also typically much larger than the number of supervised labeled samples $|X_S| \; << \; |X_U|$.

 The accuracy of semi-supervised learning is typically evaluated using the multi-class classification task via cross validated benchmark on a withheld test set $X_T$ , $Y_T$.
 It is further assumed that the training and test sets follow the same distribution of samples and labels.
 The goal of semi-supervised learning is to minimize the expected testing loss as follows.